INDUSTRIAL CORRIDOR

 Current Status of Project:

-• The DMIC project has made considerable progress with trunk infrastructure development activities nearing completion at four locations in Gujarat, Maharashtra, Uttar Pradesh and Madhya Pradesh.9
+• The DMIC project has made considerable progress with trunk infrastructure development activities nearing completion at four locations in Gujarat, Maharashtra, Uttar Pradesh and Madhya Pradesh.8

-• Integrated Industrial Township – Greater Noida (IIT-GN), Uttar Pradesh
+• Integrated Industrial Township – Greater Noida (IITGN), Uttar Pradesh (747.5 acres)

-• Integrated Multi-Modal Logistics Hub – Nangal Chaudhary, Haryana
+• Integrated Multi-Modal Logistics Hub, Nangal Chaudhary, Haryana (886 acres)

 Chennai-Bengaluru Industrial Corridor (CBIC)